 As of October 2019, NordVPN stated that the popular VPN service suffered a hack and breach of security dating back to 2018.
 We are still accessing the news and will in due course make any changes in NordVPN's rating and position if it is deemed necessary for the benefit of our audience.

 Top torrent client

 Number of servers: 1,300 | Server locations: 75 | IP addresses: 40,000+ | Maximum devices supported: 10

 When it comes to torrenting you won't find much better than the IPVanish offering.
 The client is both simple to use for everyday activity, yet complex enough to offer more options for those that want to dive a little deeper.

 One of the reasons this VPN is ideal for torrents is the connection speeds we discovered in our testing - IPVanish wipes the floor with a lot of the competition when it comes to connection speeds alone.
 And security is also a big sell here with a strict no logs policy in place plus a 256-bit encryption over OpenVPN, PPTP, and L2TP protocols.

 MORE: Best VPN Services and Apps

-There isn't a free trial and this isn't cheap.
+There isn't a free trial (only a seven day money back period)and this isn't cheap.
 But when the finished product is this good, it’s hard to quibble with what you’ll pay - still way under $10 a month, assuming you want to get a whole year’s worth.